 We work with a constant effort to preserve our vines, our soils, our own health and our customers’ health as well as the environment.

 The job of wine producer is a long-term bond.
-As soon as we plant our vines of pouilly fume, they are regularly hoed to oblige the roots to developp deep inside the soil.
+As soon as we plant our vines of Pouilly Fume, they are regularly hoed to oblige the roots to develop deep inside the soil.
 During very hot summers, like in 2003 for example, this method ensures the vine to only be affected with heat but not with a lack of water.

-We have not been using any chemical fertiliser since the 1980’s.
+We haven’t used any chemical fertiliser since the 1980’s.
 Only organic amendments officially agreed for Organic Farming are used at the end of autumn.

-We have not been using any weed-killer for 7 years now.
-Treatments are reduced to bare necessities in order to protect fauna and soils, which are crucial for an appropriate development of the vegetation.
+We haven’t used any herbicide since 2002.
+Treatments are reduced to a bare minimum in order to protect the fauna and soils, which are crucial for an appropriate development of the vegetation.

 Though, we do not want to join an organic seal of approval.
 We consider that an accumulation of copper in our soils would be very harmful on the long range.
-Therefore, we use bare necessities of fungicides adding them to natural stimulators.
+Therefore, we use a bare minimum of fungicide, adding them to natural stimulators.

 Working our soils is crucial.
-It allows us for more than 30 years now, to favour the good development and the own character of each of our soils which are Portlandian limestone and Kimmeridgian marls.
-From these two different soils, we produce each year two cuvées : ‘Les Angelots’ from our Portlandian limestone and ‘Villa Paulus’ from our Kimmeridgian marls.
+It allows us for more than 30 years now, to favour the good development and the own character of each of our soils, which are Portlandian limestone and Kimmeridgian marls.
+From these two different soils, we produce each year two cuvées : Pouilly-Fume ‘Les Angelots’ from our Portlandian limestone and Pouilly-Fume ‘Villa Paulus’ from our Kimmeridgian marls.

 In 2004, Pierre-François MASSON had the opportunity to purchase old vines planted on flinty soils on the hill of Saint-Andelain.
 Always in order to favour the own character of each soil, we vinify separately this “new” cuvée called Pouilly-Fume ‘Les Pierres de Pierre’.